 For more than two decades, CFA has been a leader in delivering value across the spectrum of cardiovascular service line consulting

-If you are a hospital executive with responsibility for a relatively low volume cardiac surgery service, you may be considering strategic alternatives to continuing this clinical program.
-In your decision process, consider these important factors:
+If you are a hospital executive with responsibility for a relatively low or declining volume cardiac surgery service, you need to consider strategic alternatives to insure the success of this important clinical program.
+In your decision-making process, consider these important factors:

-Evaluate your options by downloading our Low-Volume Cardiac Surgery options whitepaper
+There are options!
+Evaluate the issues and your options by downloading our updated and expanded low-volume Cardiac Surgery whitepaper: